luised94/lab_utils/docs/STICKY_NOTES.md

 ## 2025-05-21
 Something just looks wrong about the plots.
 They look terrible.
 I know duplication removal and normalization makes it look bad.
 Just want to see the raw data to make sure I am not missing anything.
 The terrible samples should remain the same.

+## 2025-05-27
+Will finish the effect of smoothing today.
+Can remove genome axis and add the coordinates at the bottom of the plots.
+Can use illustrator to turn the plots into two columns or see if combination of Gviz and base R will do it.
+Complete the peak calling scripts
+Determine the reproducible samples.